-Implementation of Personal Learning Checklists as a strategy in 2022-23 had limited impact, effectively used to support students in some areas but not consistently across the academy.
-Strategy removed as the introduction of Pupil Progress software will allow greater support and challenge for individual students as well as providing detailed student reports.
-Students will have access to detailed qualification summaries that identify areas to improve and how many marks to move to the next grade, providing a real focus for all individuals, not just PP students.
+The introduction of Pupil Progress software was a success and led to greater support and challenge for individual students as well as providing detailed student reports for all stakeholders.
+Students were able to access detailed qualification summaries that identified areas to improve and how many marks to move to the next grade, providing a real focus for all individuals, not just PP students.
+As a result of the success at QEA the software was adopted trust wide and is being introduced at KS3 for early identification of pupils needs and tracking throughout the students 5-year journey from Y7 to Y11.

 The work delivered by the Fresh Starter strategy around literacy is starting to show impact, across all year groups students have improved their reading age by over 4 months compared to compared to expected improvement.
-EAL students attending Flash Academy are making progress and are now halfway through the two year course.
+EAL students attending Flash Academy are making progress and are now halfway through the two-year course.

 Wider strategies aimed at culture and behaviour continued to have impact, this was noted as a strength within the academy in both the SIAMS and Ofsted reports.
 QEA achieved a 'Good' outcome from both inspections.
-The pastoral curriculum did address issues around the 'social norm' and this work is on-going as highlighted by the 2023-24 pupil premium statement.
+The pastoral curriculum did address issues around the 'social norm' and this work is on-going as highlighted by the 2024-25 pupil premium statement.